renderedtext/render_async/README.md

 between, it will stop with dispatching requests.
 If it fails after 5 times, it will show an [error message](#handling-errors) which you need to specify.

+This can show useful when you know your requests often fail, and you don't want to refresh the whole page just to retry them.

 ### Polling

 You can call `render_async` with interval argument.
 This will make render_async